fuadsaud/rotten-tomatoes-search/README.md

 npm install
 ```

 Make sure the MongoDB server is running before starting the server.
+You can
+specify the MongoDB connection URL through the `MONGO_URI` enviroment variable.
+If not specified, the default URI (mongodb://localhost/rottentomatoes) will be
+used.

 To start the server: